Tesserium/adsa/README.md

 ```

 ## Contribution
 The best way to contribute to this project is to join Tesserium!
-Ask any owner of Tesserium for more details.
+E-mail me <tmp_0x02@null.net> or any owner of the team for more details.